egeloen/ivory-http-adapter/doc/events.md

 ### Exception

 The `Ivory\HttpAdapter\Event\Events::EXCEPTION` describes the event trigger if an error occurred.
-It is represented by the `Ivory\HttpAdapter\Event\ExceptionEvent` and wraps the http adapter, the internal request and the exception.
+It is represented by the `Ivory\HttpAdapter\Event\ExceptionEvent` and wraps the http adapter and the exception.
+To get/set them, you can
-To get/set them, you can use:
+use:

 ``` php
 use Ivory\HttpAdapter\Event\ExceptionEvent;